-The Pure Bred Anatolian Shepherd
+The Purebred Anatolian Shepherd

 The Anatolian Shepherd is a large breed with sandy colored fur along her body, a dark muzzle and dark eyes.
 She has a thick, double coat; dark, floppy ears; and weighs anywhere from 80 to 150 pounds.

 A working dog through and through, the Anatolian Shepherd is best suited for experienced dog owners.
 These owners should be willing and able to work with this breed’s incredibly independent nature.
 This is a dog who is a free thinker.
 While fiercely loyal and loving to her family, she can be wary of strangers and highly protective of those she feels she must keep safe.

 Large, muscular and dominant, the Anatolian Shepherd is not a dog to be taken lightly.
 Her protective, independent nature is instinctual and was bred into her for centuries.
 These traits could very well be passed on to her offspring, even if that offspring is a mix.

 Anatolian Shepherd Mixes